Dhanush9358/Blog/README.md

 # 🚀 12 Days of AI: Monthly Updates, Reasons & Impact (2025)

-A 12-day AI series where each day covers one month of 2025 AI updates, explaining why they were introduced, what they fix, and their real-world impact on developers and users.
+**12 Days of AI** is a monthly insight series that tracks how Artificial Intelligence evolved throughout **2025**, with each day representing one month of meaningful AI progress.
+Rather than following daily announcements, the series focuses on the **most impactful updates**, explaining **why they were introduced**, **what limitations they addressed**, and **how useful they are for developers and real users.**

 # 📅 The 12-Day AI Roadmap (2025)